At a time when citizens are demanding better service, government agencies are striving to find solutions for how to make it happen.

 A smart, simple-to-use, self-service kiosk acts as a digital receptionist for many offices.
 The kiosk becomes a hub to inform everyone involved in the process.
 The staff is made aware of the arrival, while the citizen feels in control and engaged from the moment they enter the office.
 For walk-ins without an appointment, kiosks not only allow them to check availability, but can help minimize wait times as well, slotting them in for first available.

 For offices offering mobile self check-in and virtual queuing, citizens are able to hop into line via their mobile device from anywhere.
 All the information they need to manage their experience — including the expected wait time — is provided.
 With the mobile ticket, citizens can see where they are in the process and then receive notifications when it is their turn, setting expectations for each step of the process.

 The citizen’s journey may conclude at the end of the appointment, but to continually improve the experience government agencies need real-time feedback.
 Whether through a quick rating of the visit right in the office or a more extensive online survey, reviewing the data and using it to optimize visits is invaluable in revitalizing the perception of visiting government agencies.

 The importance of CX cannot be underestimated.
 Just as leaders should look at financial and operational performance, they need to make sure that their citizen experience is up-to-par with what members of the public are expecting from them.
 And with the capabilities of queue management and customer flow management, government agencies are able to provide the best and most efficient citizen experience that their tax dollars can buy.

-If you are interested to learn more about how you could implement customer flow management in your facilities and how that can also help to overcome post-pandemic challenges, download our guide.
+If you are interested to learn more about how you could implement citizen journey management in your facilities and improve their experience, download our guide.